 Flowers are hard to photograph.
 They are pretty much the only thing you photograph that is actually designed to reflect light, this makes them tricky for photography for beginners, although they are really popular subjects.
 Come to Ashton Court for our flower photography course and we’ll give you a hand to get it right.

 We can help you to learn photography in formal gardens with roses, grassland with native wildflowers, woodlands with tiny hidden gems.
 We’ll work on macro pictures extremely close-up, as well as views with foreground interest.

-Please email us for a suitable date – we usually run this course as a half day of one to one at Ashton Court, but we are flexible and there are plenty of beautiful alternatives locally.
+Please email us for a suitable date – we usually run this course as a half day photography course in Bristol at Ashton Court in Bristol, but we are flexible and there are plenty of beautiful alternatives locally.
 We can even come to your favourite garden, just let us know.